 How to create animated GIFs

-You can use an online tool such as Giphy to create animated GIFs, Photoshop or other image editor.
+You can use an online tool such as Giphy to create animated GIFs, or you can use Photoshop or other image editor.
 Adobe has a good guide to creating animated GIFs on its website.
-It obviously only concerns itself with Photoshop but the principles are the same whatever graphics program you use.
+This link focuses on Photoshop, of course, but the principles are the same whatever graphics program you use.

 Use animated GIFs in WordPress

-As the most popular blogging platform in the world, WordPress powers millions of websites so is a good place to begin uploading our GIFs.
-It is also a good place to begin as some WordPress installations will show the first image but not the animation.
+WordPress is most popular blogging platform in the world, powering millions of websites – so it’s a good place to check that your GIF is working.
+Some WordPress installations will show the first image but not the animation.

 - Select Add Media in the post or page you want the GIF to feature.